Soulmate Dynamics

 Sanaya's final warning: "If you decide to join with a younger soul, be certain that this person wants what you have to offer and is receptive to change and growth.
 When this is the case, you can find it very rewarding to be with a younger soul and watch this person evolve."

-An older soul who doesn't yet know who she is, or who suffers from low self-esteem from past trauma, may allow herself to be abused, while mistakenly believing that she is being patient and kind.
-The challenge for the older soul is to develop healthy boundaries.
+An older soul who doesn't know who she is, or who suffers from low self-esteem from past trauma, may allow herself to be abused, while mistakenly believing that she is being patient and kind.
+You can imagine how many lessons the older soul will need to learn in this situation.

 Same-Age Soulmates